sylvercode/foundry-module-ts-template/README.md

 ### dev container

 A dev container [configuration](.devcontainer/devcontainer.json) ([see][5]) is provided.
 It is recomemnded to make a personal configuration with mounts to you foundry installation and data folder for easier testing and debuggin. copy the `.devcontainer/devcontainer.json` to `.devcontainer/personal/devcontainer.json` and follow instruction in comments.
-This personal folder is set to be ignored by git.
+This personal folder and suggested mount point are set to be ignored by git.

 ## Todo

 If you have just created a new project with this template there are a few changes you should make to start:

 - [ ] Update the values in `src/module.json`.
 At minimum you should change `id`, `title`, and `description`.
 It is also recommended that you add a `contacts` field.
 - [ ] Start using a new module prefix for localizations.
-The localizations in `src/languages/en.json` are all prefixed with `MYMODULE.` to distinguish them from any other installed translations.
+The localizations in `src/languages/en.json` are all prefixed with `TODO-MY-MODULE.` to distinguish them from any other installed translations.
 You should choose a new prefix for your module and use it for any new translations you add, and remove the existing translation entries as they become unnecessary.
+- [ ] Change `TodoMyModule` class in types

 ### Automatic script